F Sharp (programming language): Parallel programming

 Parallel programming is supported partly through the Async.Parallel, Async.Start and other operations that run asynchronous blocks in parallel.

 Parallel programming is also supported through the Array.Parallel functional programming operators in the F# standard library, direct use of the System.Threading.Tasks task programming model, the direct use of .NET thread pool and .NET threads and through dynamic translation of F# code to alternative parallel execution engines such as GPU code.

 Units of measure

-The F# type system supports units of measure checking for numbers.
+The F# type system supports units of measure checking for numbers: units of measure, such as meters or kilograms, can be assigned to floating point, unsigned integer and signed integer values.
+This allows the compiler to check that arithmetic involving these values is dimensionally consistent, helping to prevent common programming mistakes by ensuring that, for instance, lengths are not mistakenly added to times.

 The units of measure feature integrates with F# type inference to require minimal type annotations in user code.